Pokémon Unite sees the world of Pokémon branch out into yet another genre of the gaming world in what is the franchise’s first MOBA title.

 Each Pokémon also has a signature Unite Move, which is essentially its ultimate.
 This is a big move that deals a lot of damage to any nearby Pokémon.

-The demonstration match shown in the Pokémon Presents broadcast, which you can watch below, lasts for ten minutes.
+The demonstration match shown in the Pokémon Presents broadcast, lasts for ten minutes.
 Whether this will still be the case when the game launches is unclear.

 The map in Pokémon Unite is different from the classic square, three-laned MOBA map you’ll find in the likes of League of Legends or Arena of Valor.